intel/auto-round/README.md

 </details>

 ### API Usage for VLMs
-This feature is experimental and may be subject to changes, including potential bug fixes, API modifications, or adjustments to default hype-parameters
+**This feature is experimental and may be subject to changes**, including potential bug fixes, API modifications, or adjustments to default hype-parameters

-In default, AutoRoundMLLM only quantize the text module of VLMs and use NeelNanda/pile-10k" for calibration.
-If you want to quantize the whole model, you can set `quant_nontext_module` to True, but the support is limited.
-For more details, please refer to [AutoRoundMLLM](./auto_round/mllm/README.md).
+By default, AutoRoundMLLM only quantizes the text module of VLMs and uses `NeelNanda/pile-10k` for calibration.
+To quantize the entire model, you can enable `quant_nontext_module` by setting it to True, though support for this feature is limited.
+For more information, please refer to the AutoRoundMLLM [readme](./auto_round/mllm/README.md).
 ```python
 from auto_round import AutoRoundMLLM
 from transformers import Qwen2VLForConditionalGeneration, AutoProcessor, AutoTokenizer